Christian Dubé (politician)

-Christian Dubé (born 3 October 1956) is a Canadian politician.
-He is a member of the National Assembly of Quebec for the riding of La Prairie, and serves as Minister of Health and Social Services.
+Christian Dubé (born 3 October 1956) is a Canadian politician who served as a member of the National Assembly of Quebec for the riding of La Prairie from 2018 to 2026.
+A prominent member of François Legault's Coalition Avenir Québec government, he served as Minister of Health and Social Services from 2020 to 2025.

+Political career

 He was first elected in the 2012 election as the representative of Lévis for the Coalition Avenir Québec (CAQ), and was re-elected in 2014.

 On 15 August 2014, Dubé resigned his seat to take a job at the Caisse de dépôt et placement.
 On 3 September 2018, Dubé announced that he would run for the 2018 election in the riding of La Prairie, replacing Stéphane Le Bouyonnec as the CAQ's candidate.
 He would defeat Liberal incumbent Richard Merlini.

-On 22 June 2020, as part of a cabinet shuffle, Dubé was named the new Minister of Health and Social Services, succeeding Danielle McCann.
+On 22 June 2020, as part of a Cabinet shuffle, Dubé was named the new Minister of Health and Social Services, succeeding Danielle McCann.

+On 18 December 2025, he resigned as Minister of Health and Social Services, leaving the CAQ to sit as an independent.
+He resigned after the government's controversial Bill 2 was revised, rolling back many reforms that caused tensions with doctors' unions.
+He did not seek re-election in the 2026 general election.